What is Automated Purchase Order (PO) matching?

 Audit Readiness: POs, GRNs, and invoices are among the most common documents asked during audits.
-AI-enabled PO matching already has these documents approved, matched, and organized, which enables seamless audit process.
+AI-enabled PO matching already has these documents approved, matched, and organized, which enables seamless AP audit processes.

 Automation of Invoice processing and PO matching can help various levels of executives in a company:

 - Finance executives can reduce costs and free resources that can be reorganised to enhance the bottom line and assist in strategic and corporate growth.